JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## REST API Updates

-### Manage SSH Keys via REST API
+### Manage SSH Keys

-Starting with version 2023.05, you can perform the full range of operations on projects' SSH keys via [REST API](teamcity-rest-api.md): upload new keys, modify VCS authentication settings, set passphrases for encrypted keys, and browse and remove uploaded keys.
+Starting with version 2023.05, you can perform the full range of operations on projects' SSH keys via [REST API](teamcity-rest-api.md): upload and generate new keys, modify VCS authentication settings, set passphrases for encrypted keys, and browse and remove uploaded keys.
 To do this, send required requests to the `/app/rest/projects/<project_locator>/sshKeys` endpoint.

 Learn more: [SSH Keys Management](ssh-keys-management.md#REST+API).

+### Manage Versioned Settings

+Our REST API now allows you to manage settings related to [storing project settings in VCS](storing-project-settings-in-version-control.md).
+New API allows you to modify these settings, check for changes, and load/commit changes from/to the related VCS.
+Explore the `/app/rest/projects/{locator}/versionedSettings/` endpoint to view available requests.

+### Manage User Roles

+The new `/app/rest/roles` endpoint allows you to obtain, modify, and remove existing [roles](managing-roles-and-permissions.md#Managing+Roles), as well as create new ones.

 ## Miscellaneous